openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 ##### Link Key (zigbee_linkkey)

 The key is defined as 16 hexadecimal values.
-If not defined, this will default to the well known ZigBee HA link key.
+If not defined, this will default to the well known ZigBee HA link key which is required for ZigBee HA 1.2 devices.
+Do not alter this key if using with a ZigBee HA 1.2 network unless you fully understand the impact.

 If defined with the word ```INSTALLCODE:``` before the key, this will create a link key from an install code which may be shorter than 16 bytes.